 You know Workflows (formerly called Escalation Rules) allow you to create alerts, add notes, and send emails if issues sit open or idle too long.
 However, it’s important to know more about setting the process order on those rules.

 Timing is Key

 A process order is the order that the rule fires off against the issue.

 It seems simple, but there’s an important thing to bear in mind, and that’s the timeframe of your rules.
-Once an escalation rule runs against an issue, that issue doesn’t get looked at again until the next round of escalations run.
+Once a workflow runs against an issue, that issue doesn’t get looked at again until the next round of workflows run.